-The 3rd stage when the company receives negative feedback, (when other users submit reports or block the account) against an account, the case is evaluated by the detection mechanism with the appropriate follow-up action.
+In the 3rd stage, when the company receives negative feedback (when other users submit reports or block the account) against an account, the detection mechanism evaluates the case with the appropriate follow-up action.

 When a user sends a report, our machine learning systems review and categorise the reports so we can better understand the motivation of the account, such as whether they are trying to sell a product or seed misinformation – WhatsApp says about the feedback

-WhatsApp is keen to bounce back from the fake news debacle it encountered last year, by way of introducing variety of new features and informative programmes in countries like India ( so as to educate users about detection of fake news) and it seems good to go on in its goal of removing abusive accounts, spammers beware!
+WhatsApp is keen to bounce back from the fake news debacle it encountered last year by way of introducing a variety of new features and informative programs in countries like India ( so as to educate users about the detection of fake news), and it seems good to go on in its goal of removing abusive accounts, spammers beware!